nickbrandt/GitLab/doc/user/project/merge_requests/browser_performance_testing.md

    in your job's `script`.
 1. In the `performance` job, read the previous artifact into an environment variable, in this case `$URL` because this is what our sitespeed.io command uses for the URL parameter.
-Notice that we are defining the `URL` variable through `before_script` instead of `variables`.
+Because Review App URLs are dynamic, we define the `URL` variable through `before_script` instead of `variables`.
 1. You can now run the sitespeed.io container against the desired hostname and paths.